|

 carcinogenesis or tumors, and I don't worry about this AT

-indigenous cultures, Calamus is credited as a plant that
+indigenous cultures and most traditional herbal systems, calamus is credited as a plant that

 preserves life and increases vitality.
 It has been used